 Iowa Sports Betting – Bet On Sports Legally In IA

-Iowa has become one of the states to legalize domestic sports gambling during the second quarter of 2019.
-Opting for brick and mortar, online, and mobile betting, state-regulated sportsbooks will be able to compete with the popular offshore sportsbooks that have been providing betting services to Iowans during PASPA's federal sports betting ban on most of the nation.
+Iowa has become the 11th state to legalize domestic sports gambling.
+Opting for brick and mortar, online, and mobile betting, state-regulated sportsbooks can now compete with the popular offshore sportsbooks that have been providing betting services to Iowans since the PASPA ban.
 Since Iowa gambling laws have never prohibited offshore sports betting, it has been among the many states that have allowed sports betting via online sportsbooks.

-With PASPA out of the way now, Iowa is free to regulate sports betting within its borders, and they are stepping up to do just that.
-Lawmakers hope to see the state's new sports betting destinations launch in time for football season 2019.
+Iowa launched eight domestic sportsbooks and an online sports wagering service in August of 2019, just in time for football season.
 Football season is crucial to the sports wagering industry in any market, and Iowa's gaming regulators are well aware of this.
 To miss out on a football season is to kiss millions, if not billions, of dollars goodbye.
 Nobody wants to do that.

 Is Sports Betting Legal In Iowa?